flipxcrsp/Kojo_Product_Observations/README.md

 ## 📘 Overview

-Kojo is a construction procurement and materials management platform built to connect:
+Kojo is a construction materials management platform built to connect:

 Field, Procurement, Warehouse, Accounting, Operations, Prefab, & Suppliers into a centralized operational workflow.